bodybooks/docker-laravel/README.md

 # docker-laravel
-A pretty simplified Docker Compose workflow that sets up a LEMP network of containers for local Laravel development..
+A pretty simplified Docker Compose workflow that sets up a LEMP network of containers for local Laravel development.

 ## Usage